SuperOfficeDocs/superoffice-docs/docs/api/contact/row/add-new-contact-interest.md

 ---
 title: How to add a new contact interest
 uid: create_contact_interest
-description: How to add a new contact interest
+description: How to add a new contact interest with rows.
 author: {github-id}
 so.date: 05.11.2016
-keywords: interest, rows
-so.topic: howto
+keywords: company, contact, interest, API, row, ContIntRow, ContactInterestRow, ContIntGroupLinkRow, ContIntHeadingLinkRow so.topic: howto
 # so.envir:
 # so.client: